 The locals are simple, sincere and kind people, they are proud of their town and their clean beautiful beach.

-The 5 mile long beach itself offers soft sand and calm waves.
-Though many mention that the name derives from “place of divers”, the word itself doesn’t make much sense in Spanish, so I dispute this interpretation, sounds more like a “smart” gringo trying to unravel the meaning and doing it wrong :-).
+The 5-mile long beach itself offers soft sand and calm waves.
+Though many state that the name derives from “place of divers”, the word itself doesn’t make much sense in Spanish, so I dispute this interpretation, sounds more like a “smart” gringo trying to unravel the meaning and doing it wrong :-).

-The beach is also a great place for surfing, windsurfing, boogie boarding and collecting shells.
+This beach is a great place for surfing, windsurfing, boogie boarding and collecting shells.
 The area is now very popular among kitesurfers and various competitions are held here too.

 Thursday evenings are art walk night, where art lovers are invited to visit galleries which are open during the evening and serve cocktails and refreshments along Lazaro Cardenas street.

 Bucerias’ beach is also used for sand figure competitions, you can also enjoy the local delicacies, such as “pescado zarandeado” (grilled fish), ceviches, shellfish, lobster and so on.

 Restaurants the water’s edge in Bucerias, Nayarit, Mexico